-Radical cystectomy (RC) with urinary diversion is a complex urologic procedure involving surgery on the genitourinary and gastrointestinal systems.
-This is associated with significant morbidity as well as intra and postoperative complications.
-The optimal goals of RC include prevention of recurrence or metastasis, improved survival and a minimizing the decrease in quality of life.
-Long-term outcomes following major surgical oncologic procedures has improved significantly over the last two decades; however, almost half of all patients still experience disease recurrence within 5 years following radical cysstectomy.
-Furthermore, these improvements are not consistent across all population and racial groups.
-While distinctions in disease pathophysiology may explain some of these differences, variability in non-biological (i.e. social, economic and environmental) factors may also contribute to these findings.
-Few data exist on the perioperative and oncological outcomes of RC in different racial groups.
-Among the available data, most studies include the African Americans (AAs) and Caucasians, and there is limited representation of Hispanic and Asian patients.
+Radical cystectomy (RC) with urinary diversion is a complex urological procedure involving surgery on the genitourinary and gastrointestinal systems.
+This is associated with significant morbidity, as well as intra- and postoperative complications.
+The optimal goals of RC include prevention of recurrence or metastasis, improved survival, and minimizing the decrease in quality of life.
+Long-term outcomes following major surgical oncological procedures has improved significantly over the last two decades; however, almost half of all patients still experience disease recurrence within five years following RC.
+Furthermore, these improvements are not consistent across all population and racial groups.2 While distinctions in disease pathophysiology may explain some of these differences, variability in non-biological (i.e., social, economic, and environmental) factors may also contribute to these findings.4 Few data exist on the perioperative and oncological outcomes of RC in different racial groups.
+Among the available data, most studies include African American (AA) and Caucasian populations, and there is limited representation of Hispanic and Asian patients.
 The objective of this study was to assess the impact of racial differences on perioperative and oncological outcomes in a large cohort of bladder cancer patients who underwent RC in a single institution.